pravatbhusal/university-notes/README.md

 # University
 This folder showcases my notes, code, and research I accumulated throughout my studies at The University of Texas at Austin.
-I'm an aspiring Bachelor's of Science Computer Science graduate.